kannibalox/pyrosimple/docs/rtorrent-config.md

     configuration set up, you shouldn't need to make any changes to it.

 !!! tip
     To skip all the explanations and quickly generate a full config, run the following command:

     ```
-    pyroadmin config --create-rtorrent-rc
+    pyroadmin -v config --create-rtorrent-rc
     ```

 The full-featured `rtorrent.rc` used above is provided